jing-library/r-text-mining/episodes/03-sentiment-analysis.Rmd

 Let’s look at the words with a joy score from the NRC lexicon.
-What are the most common joy words in The Time Machine.
+What are the most common joy words in the book The Time Machine.
 First, let’s use the NRC lexicon and filter() for the joy words.
-Next, let’s filter() the data frame with the text from the books for the words from Emma and then use inner_join() to perform the sentiment analysis.
+Next, let’s filter() the data frame with the text from the books for the words from and then use inner_join() to perform the sentiment analysis.
 What are the most common joy words in Emma?
 Let’s use count() from dplyr.

 ```r
 library(gutenbergr)
 library(dplyr)

 nrc_joy <- get_sentiments("nrc") %>%
   filter(sentiment == "joy")

 tidy_time_machine <- time_machine %>%
    inner_join(nrc-joy) %>%